-Provided by DPIE-Water, 27 May 2019.
+Advised by DPIE-Water, via email 27 May 2019.

 In addition to improved metering, the Commission is of the view that the ability for the river operator to remotely turn off pumps during 'no pump' periods would effectively restore public confidence in compliance.
-The Commission recognises there may be challenges with implementing this, including legal implications for NSW.
+The Commission recognises there may be challenges with implementing this, including legal implications for the NSW Government.
 This option should, however, be investigated to determine how it might be made feasible in the future.

 Management of the Barwon-Darling system is further impacted by an overall lack of gauging.
 Improved gauging, particularly for tributary inflows, is needed to better understand how much water is available and where to support analysis of outcomes and implementation of the Commission's recommendations, including active management.
-Improved gauging would also assist with meeting any established flow targets.
+Submissions to the Commission for this review also demonstrated broad demand for improvements in technology, monitoring and data availability including valley level satellite flow monitoring.
+Improved gauging would not only benefit transparency and public confidence, it would also assist with meeting any established flow targets.
 The Commission understands that WaterNSW is undertaking a study to better understand current flow gauging across NSW.